Keeper-Security/Commander/keepercommander/plugins/pspasswd/README.md

 }
 ```

-In this example, we are telling Commander to first download and decrypt records, then rotate this password using the plugin programmed into the record.
-Use the "l" or "s" command in Commander's interactive mode to display the record UIDs in your account.
-The Record UID is also viewable on the Keeper Web Vault and Desktop App.
+In this example, we are telling Commander to first download and decrypt records, then rotate the password (record UID HKj0T-NmBndy8SJ6ttbt1A) using the plugin programmed into the record.
+To locate the Record UID, simply view it on the commander interactive shell or view it on the Keeper Web Vault and Desktop App (small 'key' icon to the right of the record title).

+We're excited about the use cases for this plugin.
+If you have any feature requests, please contact us at ops@keepersecurity.com.